 If four criteria are satisfied, CDD displays the text "Satisfied".
 If three are satisfied, CDD displays the text "One Violation".
 If fewer than three are satisfied, CDD displays the text "Violated".
 Technically the rule is violated if there are any violations, however sometimes there is value in distinguishing between one violation and more than one violation.
 For more information, see Lipinski et al.

-Predicted aqueous solubility at pH 7.4.
+The aqueous solubility at pH 7.4.
 The solubility of a molecule is the concentration in equilibrium with the solid phase that is dissolved into the solution.
-ChemAxon’s aqueous solubility predictor uses a fragment-based method that identifies different structural fragments in the molecule and calculates their solubility contribution.
-The implementation is based on this paper.
+The implementation is based on the following publication.

 Topological Polar Surface Area